Health Careers Advancement Project (HCAP)

 - Training-related clothing and supplies

-Click on a training program below to learn more about the courses offered for Spring 2017, check back often for the Summer of 2017 programs.
+Click on a training program below to learn more about the courses offered for Summer of 2017 programs.
 To register for an information session, complete the form to the right:

 - Certified Nursing Assistant (CNA)